 Arthritis is a common disorder caused by the inflammation of joints within your body.
 This inflammation can occur in any joint, including the joints within the jaw.
 Inflammation within the jaw is immediately noticeable due to swelling.
 Over time, the temporomandibular joints will deteriorate, causing large amounts of pain.
 If left untreated, the jaw bone can eventually be fused to the skull, therefore eliminating movement in the jaw.

 How to Treat These Pains

-No matter the cause of your abnormal jaw pain, it’s essential that you seek treatment immediately.
+No matter the cause of your abnormal jaw pains, it’s essential that you seek treatment immediately.
 While some pains do dissipate in time, others will worsen in severity.
 The treatment solution provided to you largely depends on the cause of the pain in the first place.
 If the cause is the misalignment of your teeth, then braces may be necessary.
-Some causes require multiple treatment methods.
+Some cases require multiple treatment methods.

 If the pain you’re experiencing is mild to moderate, the treatment you need may involve some simple lifestyle changes.
 Try talking less for a day or two, while also reducing the amount you chew.
 Resting the joints can provide some much-needed relief.
 Massaging the area that’s affected by pain is another easy treatment method.

 If your teeth have become crooked or misaligned due to the presence of arthritis, teeth grinding, or any number of additional conditions, you may want to consider scheduling an appointment with an orthodontist in order to treat your pain.
 Braces can move your teeth back to their natural position and relieve the pain you feel.
 If you’re an adult who is wary about what it would look like to wear braces at an older age, consider Invisalign.
 Invisalign straightens your teeth, but without the metal wires.
 Instead, clear aligners are used, allowing you to keep your natural smile.